ds5110/faces/soph/notes_logreg.md

 # DS5110 faces: Notes on Logistic Regression Exploration - Sophia
-The purpose of this file is to contain all the notes and testing realted to logreg model exploration (take 1).
+The purpose of this file is to contain all the notes and testing related to logreg model exploration (take 1).

 ## EDA
-I plotted the distrubition of the "potential predictors" using histograms for both babys and adults.
-I was looking to see if any of the features seemed seperable (thinking that would work well for logreg).
-I noted that the "boxratio" looked alright but the other ones did not look very seperable.
+I plotted the distribution of the "potential predictors" using histograms for both babys and adults.
+I was looking to see if any of the features seemed separable (thinking that would work well for logreg).
+I noted that the "boxratio" looked alright but the other ones did not look very separable.

 <img src="figs/images/soph_logreg/dist_p.png" width=600>